List of Farm to Market Roads in Texas (400–499): FM 419 (1945)

-The first FM 419 was designated on June 13, 1945, from Silsbee northwest to Reeves.
+A previous route numbered FM 419 was designated on June 13, 1945, from Silsbee northwest to Reeves.
 FM 419 was cancelled on March 21, 1950, and combined with FM 418.

 FM 420

 Farm to Market Road 420 (FM 420) is a 3.9 mi spur road from U.S. Highways 69 and 287 east to the unincorporated community of McKinney in northern Hardin County.
 Starting at the pair of U.S. Highways between Kountze and Village Mills, the road heads east passing the visitors center for the Big Thicket National Preserve and a pair of RV parks.
 It winds its way east with the preserve being located on the north side of the road before it ends in a small clearing where some houses and a cemetery are located, the community of McKinney.
 State maintenance and the FM 420 designation ends at the intersection of McNeely Road and Jordan Road.

 FM 420 was designated on June 13, 1945, on the current route.